Arriving in Prague is like wandering into a fairytale.

-Here’s your travel guide for what to do and what to skip in Prague, Czech Republic.
+Here’s your travel guide for what you must do and what you can skip in Prague, Czech Republic.

 One way to make the most of your time in Prague is to enjoy its scenery.
 Some cities are best explored on foot, and this one definitely fits the bill.
 It’s full of green spaces, historical sites, and picturesque buildings, all easily walkable.